CincoCoding/CincoCoding-Fintech_Bootcamp_Project_1/README.md

 hvplot.pandas

 ## Usage
+Run the notebook file using Jupyter Lab.
 The entire program is built to be modular so that you can change the list tickers=[] to create any portfolio you want, as long as its data is on Yahoo Finance.
 Once you choose your tickers and run all a dashboard will open in your internet browser.
 The panel dashboard includes functionality via panel widgets to adjust; tickers displayed, y-axis, and/or x-axis.
 You can also view different plots by clicking on the desired tab.